ntoll/ntoll.github.io/article/scottish-island/index.md

 often wonder (but always forget to try) if these fruits of the sea are edible and suitable for cooking.
-When I once mentioned this to the elderly fisherman who used to be the lighthouse keeper on the island, he told me the only use he'd have for the seaweed was as manure for his garden.
+When I once mentioned this to the elderly fisherman who used to be the lighthouse keeper on the island, he told me the only use he'd have for the seaweed was as compost for his garden.

 The rocks and pebbles are an endless source of interest.
 Often it's fun to play target practice and throw or skim stones.
-Other times some of the pebbles have been polished in such a way that an interesting shape or colour is revealed.
-Sometimes we find flotsam or jetsam stuck in the rocks: wood collected for the fire, a deflated football, bones from a sheep, an old trainer or a dead gull are typical finds.
+Other times one finds pebbles that have been polished in such a way that an interesting shape or colour is revealed.
+Sometimes we find strange flotsam or jetsam stuck in the rocks: wood collected for the fire, a deflated football, bones from a sheep, an old trainer or a dead gull are typical finds.

 The flinty smell of the rocks, the sounds of birds and waves as well as the need to retain balance while carefully jumping from rock to rock mean there's a